industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 ### Add variables to IIH Essentials

-- Create a new ‘Asset’.
+- Create a new ‘Asset’
-- To add new variables to this asset, select the previously created connector.
+- To add new variables to this asset, select the previously created connector
-- Select all checkboxes next to the six variables and add them to this asset.
+- Select all checkboxes next to the six variables and add them to this asset

 <p align="left"><kbd><img src="graphics/09AddTagsToDataService.PNG" /></kbd></p>